 I wanted to travel all around the Ring Road and see everything that Iceland had to offer.
 However, the more I researched, the more I realised that it simply wasn’t possible to pack everything in such a short period of time.
 Instead, I took a step back and decided to focus on planning a perfect South Iceland itinerary for 6 days to ensure that I could see a specific region in depth rather than rushing through the whole country.

-If you’re facing a similar conundrum and only have 7 days for your Iceland Ring Road itinerary, then I urge you to not attempt to rush around all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
-Here’s our 7 day South Iceland itinerary to help you get started.
+If you’re facing a similar conundrum and only have 6 days in Iceland for your Ring Road itinerary, then I urge you to not attempt to see all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
+Here’s our 6-day South Iceland itinerary to help you get started.

 On the way back to Hafnarfjordur, I suggest making a quick detour to the peaceful Faxi Waterfall and if you still have the time and energy then make a stop at Kerið Crater Lake.
 The crater lake is only a short detour from the Ring Road so if you don’t have enough time you can stop here on when heading east or on your way back to Reykjavik.